 Katie Harron, Associate Professor of Quantitative Methods, UCL GOS Institute of Child Health

 Louise Mc Grath-Lone, Research Fellow in Public Heath, UCL Institute of Health Informatics

 How to Apply

-To apply for this studentship, applicants should submit an application with a 2 page CV and a one-page cover document outlining why you are a suitable candidate for the PhD.
-The submission link will be available on this webpage from 22nd April.
+To apply for this studentship, applicants will be asked to submit an application with a 2 page CV and a one-page cover document outlining why you are a suitable candidate for the PhD.

 The deadline for applications is 4th May 23:59.
 Incomplete applications will not be considered for this studentship.